 Are you ready to make a brand board?
 And put all the pieces of your brand together?

-Be sure to download my brand board template for InDesign!
+Be sure to download my brand board template (and 10 more blogging templates!) for InDesign!
 You are now ready to start making a powerful brand statement with your visuals.
 You go for it.